isc-projects/stork/doc/devel.rst

 That command causes a new browser window to open; the tests run there automatically.

-The tests are run in random order by default, which can make it difficult to chase the individual errors.
-To make debugging easier by always running the tests in the same order, click Debug in the new Chrome window, then click Options and unset the "run tests in random order" button.
+The tests are run in random order by default, which can make it difficult to chase individual errors.
+To make debugging easier by always running the tests in the same order, click "Debug" in the new Chrome window, then click "Options" and unset the "run tests in random order" button.
 A specific test can be run by clicking on its name.

 .. code:: console

     test=src/app/ha-status-panel/ha-status-panel.component.spec.ts rake ng_test

 By default, all tests are executed.
-You may want to run only a specific test file.
-In this case, you can set the "test" environment variable to a relative path to any ".spec.ts" file (relative from project directory).
+To run only a specific test file, set the "test" environment variable to a relative path to any ``.spec.ts`` file (relative from the bproject directory).

-When adding a new component or service with `ng generate component|service ...`, the Angular framework adds a .spec.ts file with boilerplate code.
+When adding a new component or service with ``ng generate component|service ...``, the Angular framework adds a ``.spec.ts`` file with boilerplate code.
 In most cases, the first step in running those tests is to add the necessary Stork imports.
 If in doubt, refer to the commits on https://gitlab.isc.org/isc-projects/stork/-/merge_requests/97.
 There are many examples of ways to fix failing tests.